It’s common to see tarantula terrariums with bright lights in them, but since they are a nocturnal animal is it needed?

 If none of the information that you can find states that additional light is a requirement then they don’t need a tank light and it could be more harmful to them in the long run.

 Even in terms of heating for your tarantula, you should not use heating lamps.
 It could cause them to burn or dehydrate.
+Many tarantula owners consider buying heat mats for their T. Are heating mats any better than heating lamps?
+Find out here.

 Instead, use your home heating system to keep the temperature in your terrarium in your spiders.
 You can also set up a ceramic heating system for your spiders.
+Know how to correctly heat your tarantula’s terrarium in our ultimate guide.

 The best way to tell that your spider is being overheated is by checking their exoskeleton after molting.
 If the skin is hard and leathery their skin is drying out.
 They will also have scaring and bubbles on the inside of the exoskeleton.